Professional Development and Education

 In general, IRWA offers its courses through Chapter-sponsored class presentations held throughout the United States and Canada.
 Many IRWA courses are also available online.
 Current course pricing information is available on the Chapter Leadership page.
 The relative roles of the Chapter and Headquarters, the role of the Facilitator and other related class scheduling policies and procedures are described on pages 3 and 4 of the Course Sponsorship & Marketing Agreement (CSMA) form, also available on the Chapter Leadership page.

-For additional information, contact the Vice President - Professional Development at IRWA Headquarters.
+For additional information, contact the Organizational Learning & Development Manager at IRWA Headquarters.

 Continuing Education Credits and Filing Procedures